-Global Environmental Placement - Sri Lanka Wild Life Conservation Project
+Global Environmental Placement - Sri Lanka - Elephant Wildlife Conservation

 Sri Lanka is considered a biodiversity hotspot of the world.
 Sri Lanka, an island roughly the size of Ireland with Australia's human population, also has the third biggest Asian elephant population.
 This density of people and elephants leads to immense conservation challenges.
 Today, for the Sri Lankan elephant, the biggest challenge for its survival is human-elephant conflicts (HEC).
 HEC has become the biggest environmental and socio-economic crises of rural Sri Lanka.
 Annually, elephants cause over $10 million worth of crop and property damage to rural farmers and on average every year, 225 elephants and 60-80 people are killed because of this conflict.
 This is an alarming situation that the Sri Lankan Wildlife and Conservation Society has been working on to solve for the last 18 years.

 As a student volunteer with the Sri Lankan Wildlife Conservation Society, you will assist with ongoing research and conservation efforts to address human-elephant conflicts for the conservation of the endangered Sri Lankan elephant.
 You will conduct direct and indirect field observations to gather information on elephants, collect data on carnivores, monitor an alternative land use program, participate in an ongoing bird survey, collect data on small mammals and assist in environmental education programs with local communities.